golflimaechoecho/ilt-getting-started-with-puppet-exercise-guides/Linux/lab-10.1-Create-roles-and-profiles/README.md

     }
     ```

-### Convert the profile module using the Pupppet Developer Kit
+### Convert the profile module using the Puppet Developer Kit

 1. Change directories to `control-repo/site/profile`